ProGamerSoujanya/PokeCutie2.0/README.md

 We are attaching a complete guide about running this bot in your server/vps/repl.it/ or any other platform.

+Step 1 :
+Install Node v14

+Step 2 :
+Clone this project ```git clone https://github.com/PokeCutie/PokeCutie2.0.git```

+Step 3 : Fill out config.js (If you are using repl.it/glitch put the secrets in .env file)

-Step 1 : Clone this repo and install node v14
+Step 4 : Press run/Type node server.js
-Stpe 2 : Fill out config.js and other things needed (For token make a secret/.env named TOKEN and paste your bot token there) Step 3 : Make your database with shards from mongodb [GUIDE](https://youtu.be/FW6HQR9Hm-0) Step 4 : Run It by node server.js

 Step 5 : Enjoy

+# NOTE : THIS IS NOT THE REAL CODE AND DOES NOT CONTAIN MANY PARTS : FOR REAL CODE JOIN https://dsc.gg/coderzhangout

 # PLANS FOR FUTURE  :
 We have planned several things for future however due to lack of experienced developers we are unable to execute the plans .
 Please dm me if u are good a discord.js